A collection of noteworthy sights and things I experienced in the westernmost region of France.

 Yet, I liked the second aspect even better: the food is a social event.
 It isn't just a necessity to stay alive; it brings people together.
 One starts dining with the objective of eating but ends up forming friendships, hearing exciting stories, solving problems, and, yes, eating something delicious.
 The closest thing I witnessed to this was in China, but I perceived a bigger difference between the social and the everyday meals there.
 In France, it felt like every meal counted.
 Sharing the work, sharing the dishes, sharing the love.

 I always like it when I can connect multiple good things into one.
-Instead of suffering the road to get to the destination, travel with the journey as a goal.
+Instead of suffering the road to the destination, travel with the journey as a goal.
 Get groceries while taking a walk, take out the trash on the way to work...
 Suddenly, there are no chores, no gaps in the experience.
 The French approach to food fits such a model; It's like a magic loop: people are chilled and friendly because they eat, and they are eating to be chilled and happy.

 Another cultural element that I found remarkable is the Breton attitude to music.